Diversity, Equity & Inclusion

 Inclusion, Diversity & Equity Action Group (IDEA)

-The Inclusion, Diversity & Equity Action Group (IDEA Group) was formed on the Providence campus in August 2020.
-Individuals from across Johnson & Wales University staff, faculty, and administration have volunteered to dedicate their time and expertise to ensure that our campus is truly inclusive for all members of our community.
-The formation of the IDEA Group evolved out of the recognized need and responsibility to evaluate and strengthen equity and inclusion efforts to support all members of the JWU community, especially those from historically underrepresented groups.
+The Inclusion, Diversity & Equity Action Group (IDEA Group) was formed in August 2020.
+Individuals from across Johnson & Wales University — staff, faculty, administration and alumni — have volunteered to dedicate their time and expertise to ensure that our campus is truly inclusive for all members of our community.

 Email IDEA